Principles of Money And Banking

 Information is the basis for decisions.
 Problems can arise when there is asymmetric information.
 Asymmetric information occurs when one individual may have more knowledge than the other in a transaction, which makes decision making inefficient.

-Fundamental factors of production are scarce resources, and we have unlimited wants, so the market allocates these scarce resources by setting a price buyers are willing and able to pay.
+Primary factors of production are scarce resources, and we have unlimited wants, so the market allocates these scarce resources by setting a price buyers are willing and able to pay.
 (Connect borrowers to lenders).
 A market sets a price that rations scarce resources to those willing and able to pay.
 Similarly, in the financial sector markets will determine what investments get funded.

 Economic or market stability improves welfare in the economy.
 Central banks work to keep markets and the financial system stable, which is better for all individuals.